LGBTQ Heroes: Philip Johnson – a ground-breaking architect who shaped a modern style

 As we continue our celebration of some of the queer icons from our history, let’s take a look at the life and legacy of architect Philip Johnson.

-Born in Cleveland, Johnson studied history and philosophy at Harvard.
+Born in 1906 and raised in Cleveland, Johnson studied history and philosophy at Harvard.
 Upon completing his studies in 1927, Johnson travelled to Europe with architectural historian Henry-Russell Hitchcock.

 In 1930, Johnson joined the architecture department of the Museum of Modern Art in New York.